Only Crumbs Remain

 More Vegetarian Pie Recipes To Try

-slice of beetroot and lentil pie with potaoes and greenst
+portion of beetroot and lentil vegan pie on a plate with fork in front and salad behind.

 Beetroot and Lentil Pie